Menu

 Managing Diabetes

-The Medical Center at Bowling Green identified lifestyle management as the key to suppressing the rate of diabetes in the state.
+The Medical Center at Bowling Green identified lifestyle management as a key supportive element to suppress the rate of diabetes in the state.
 The medical center initiated video education to raise awareness about ways to stay healthy and a standardized approach to managing diabetes.
-This video education was aimed to aid the clinic-led instructions for diabetic patients and improve the awareness of the disease amongst the population.
+This video education was designed to support clinic-led instructions for diabetic patients and increase awareness of the disease among the population.

 They even implemented the “SmarTigr” interactive patient engagement TV system.
 It was introduced in 2017 and has proven to be an efficient and effective example of telemedicine for hospitals and healthcare facilities.
 The smarter TV system includes a robust library of videos and training to improve staff education and efficiency in dealing with diabetic patients.

-The system has consistently seen a rise in videos being watched monthly, averaging over 1,400 monthly views.
-One recent study also indicates a qualitative improvement in patients, where over 50% of diabetes patients participated in the initiative, expressing their commitment to improving their lifestyle for better disease management.
+The system has consistently seen a rise in the number of videos watched monthly.
+A recent study also indicates a qualitative improvement in patients, with over half of diabetes patients participating in the initiative, expressing their commitment to improving their lifestyle for better disease management.

 2) Dealing with the Opioid Crisis with CoxHealth

-The opioid crisis in the United States has had a serious impact on both public health and the economy.
-According to the White House’s Council of Economic Advisers, the crisis cost the country $504 billion in 2015.
+This is one of the telemedicine examples that discusses how the opioid crisis in the United States has had a serious impact on both public health and the economy.
+Lost economic output due to opioid-related deaths was between 221 billion USD and 431 billion USD stated in 2017.
 Healthcare institutions have suffered from extended hospital stays, lower patient satisfaction, and increased readmissions directly attributable to opioid-related issues.

 Other than that, the opioid crisis has caused a significant loss of human life.
 One of the primary factors has been a lack of understanding among patients, unrealistic expectations, and ineffective communication with healthcare providers.